aragit/cloudflare-itinerary-generator/README.md

 - **CHECK constraint** guarantees state-machine correctness.

 ### Security & Compliance
+Here is a concise security & compliance summary for the readme: secrets are stored encrypted via wrangler, requests are rate-limited at the edge, cors is enabled for browser use, and data resides in our chosen d1 region:
 | Control | Implementation |
 |---|---|
 | **Secrets** | `wrangler secret put OPENAI_API_KEY` – never in repo |